Anal fistula and anal abscess

 How are anal fistulas treated?

 Anal fistulas usually do not heal on their own.
-Treatment generally consists of surgery, for which there are various methods.
+Treatment generally consists of surgery, for which there are various approaches.
 Which procedure the doctors choose depends on the type and course of the fistula.
-Without surgical treatment, there is a risk that the fistula becomes inflamed and pus forms.
+Without surgical treatment, there is a risk that the fistula will become inflamed and pus will form.
 The well-being and overall quality of life of those affected also suffer as a result.

 How do CANNEFF® SUP suppositories work in the treatment of anal fistulas?

 CANNEFF® SUP suppositories for rectal use can relieve symptoms of anal fistulas and support the healing process.
-Even after colorectal surgeries, CANNEFF® SUP suppositories can help you support recovery and reduce discomfort.
-For the usually slow wound healing and recovery process after colorectal surgeries, such as the surgical removal of anal abscesses, CANNEFF® SUP offers support in healing.
+Even after colorectal surgeries, CANNEFF® SUP suppositories can help you support the recovery process and minimize discomfort.
+For the usually slow wound healing and recovery process after colorectal surgeries, such as the surgical removal of anal abscesses, CANNEFF® SUP offers support during recovery.

 For more than three years, I was diagnosed with a complex anal fistula.
-My wife recommended CANNEFF SUP suppositories for treatment, and thanks to this medical product, the fistula could be significantly reduced.
+My wife recommended CANNEFF SUP suppositories for treatment, and thanks to this medical product, the fistula was significantly reduced.
 After the postoperative phase, the doctors told me it would take more than three months for the open wound to close.
-With renewed use of CANNEFF SUP, it took only 45 days for it to fully close.
+With renewed use of CANNEFF SUP, it only took 45 days for it to fully close.
 It is an innovative product, wonderful and very pleasant to use.
-I recommend it to anyone suffering from anal ailments.
+I recommend it to anyone suffering from anal diseases.

 Luis O.